 " When you're inspired by some great purpose, some extraordinary project, all your thoughts break their bonds.
 Your mind transcends limitations; your conciousness expands in every direction; and you find yourself in a new, great, and wonderful world.
 Dormant forces, faculties and talents become alive and you discover yourself to be a greater person than you ever believed yourself to be." -Pantajali,

 I’m a little bit gypsy, a little bit hippie, and a little bit rebel.
 For the past twenty years you could usually find me with a camera in one hand, my passport in the other and yoga mat strapped to my back.
-I in fact never intended to be a yoga teacher and I definitely didn’t plan on owning a yoga studio.
+In fact I never intended to be a yoga teacher and I definitely didn’t plan on founding a yoga studio.
 I first got into yoga in my late teens/early twenties.
 I suffered from insomnia and for whatever reason was drawn to Eastern Philosophy.
 The books I read late into the night kept referring to yoga and meditation, and I thought, “So where do I get some of that?”
 And so my yoga journey began.
 I’ve practiced all over the world, with a ton of different and wonderful teachers, for many years.
 I’ve played with a number of styles and explored everything from Iyengar to Mysore, but Skanda Yoga is my yoga tribe and Anand KF von Roenn III and his partner Sadhana are my teachers.
-Skanda is a lovely practice and has changed my life more than I could have ever known.
-I am lucky and fortunate to be able to share my experience and love for yoga with others.
+Yoga has changed my life.
+I am lucky and fortunate to be able to share my love for yoga with others.
 I never planned on being a yoga teacher, but I'm really am thankful that I am.
 Come practice with me.
 Come play.
 There is a very good chance that we will do things that you’ve never done before, that you’ll feel pushed and possibly even uncomfortable, but you’ll leave feeling empowered and stronger and lighter in both body and spirit.
 Skanda isn’t for everyone, and I don’t expect it to be.
 Some people love arm balances and inversion and handstands, and if you’re one of those people, YOU WILL LOVE SKANDA.
 Iyengar once said, “Yoga releases the creative potential of life.
 The light that yoga sheds on life is something special.
 It is transformative.
 It does not just change the way we see things.
 It transforms the person who sees.”